S350F-Group-Project/s350f-proj/Readme.md

 Login using username and password stored in database.

-Here is one example from each role:
+Here is one example from each role that you can use to test our application:

 1.Student:
 username:s1289505      password:12895052